ThomasDOtto/ILRA/test_data/README.md

-This folder contains a subset of test data to check the ILRA installation (see 'Quick Start')
+This folder contains a subset of test data to check the ILRA installation (see 'Quick Start' in the main README)